-- 5.1 The subject of human factors is about people.
+- 1.1 Regulation 36(3)(a)(ii) of ANR-139 requires that aerodrome operator must ensure that all personnel providing rescue and firefighting services for the aerodrome are trained in a rescue and firefighting personnel training programme for aerodrome that includes training in human performance and team coordination. - 1.2 The subject of human factors is about people.
 It is about people in their working and living environments.
 It is about their relationship with equipment, procedures and the environment.
 Just as importantly, it is about their relationships with other people.
 Human Factors involve the overall performance of human beings within the aviation system; it seeks to optimize people's performance through the systematic application of the human sciences, often integrated within the framework of system engineering.
-Its twin objectives can be seen as safety and efficiency. - 5.2 Human Factors is essentially a multidisciplinary field, including but not limited to; psychology; engineering; physiology; sociology; and anthropometry.
+Its twin objectives can be seen as safety and efficiency. - 1.3 Human Factors is essentially a multidisciplinary field, including but not limited to; psychology; engineering; physiology; sociology; and anthropometry.
 Indeed, it is this multidisciplinary nature and the overlapping of the constituent disciplines that make a comprehensive definition of Human Factors difficult.